Angelus ad virginem: why early music and traditional music share the same gene pool

 The folk song collectors did an invaluable service.
 Their old singers were no passive consumers of music, but active participants and remoulders of songs, recreating them, consciously and unconsciously changing a word here, a sentence there, forgetting and adding verses, reshaping the melody in subtle or fundamental ways, just as we see in the variants of the Angelus melody.

 The folk music collectors discovered the evidence of this traditional process in song after song.
 For example, in 1923 Cecil Sharp visited William Pittaway in Burford, Oxfordshire, and collected from him 10 songs.
 Among them was a unique version of Barbara Allen, with 2 verses recorded nowhere else, and a tune in no way related to other melodies for the song.
-What William sang as Barbara Ellen was first referred to by Samuel Pepys in his diary 257 years earlier: the “little Scottish tune” in his entry of 2nd January 1665 (1666 by the modern calendar).
+What William sang as Barbara Ellen was first referred to by Samuel Pepys in his diary 257 years earlier: the “little Scottish tune” in his entry of 2nd January 1665.
 After becoming popular in the 17th century as a printed broadside, Barbara Allen became one of the most widespread traditional songs, with multiple sets of variant words and widely different melodies found by collectors in England, Scotland, Ireland, the USA (98 versions in Virginia alone), Canada, Italy, and Scandinavia.

 A reprint of The sorrowful Lover’s Regrate: or, The Lowlands of Holland from 1776, now in Edinburgh Library.